xeedness/Arma2PlayerMonitor/README.md

-**TreeGrowth** Arma2PlayerMonitor is an c++ application for windows.
+**Arma2PlayerMonitor** is an c++ application for windows.
 It monitors the players on an arma2 server.
 Whenever a player joins or leaves the windows voice output is used to announce that change.

 ## Authors